 The plans of the Japanese government

-Tokyo aims to double the use of electronic money (today just 20%) by 2025, and bring it to 80% by 2040 to stimulate the circulation of money and productivity.
+Tokyo aims to double the use of electronic money (currently just 20%) by 2025, and raise it to 80% by 2040 to stimulate the circulation of money and productivity.

 Incentives and "tricks"

-It must be said that Abe is tempting them all, by hook and by crook.
-The latest initiative, born on October 1, has the flavor of dirty play: an increase in sales taxes.
-Bad tile for everyone, but the government has promptly "discounted" these increases to those who will pay with electronic money.
-"Virtuous" citizens will have their higher expenses reimbursed with a series of points that can be spent in supermarkets and shops in the country.
+It must be said that Abe is trying everything, by hook and by crook.
+The latest initiative, born on October 1st, has the flavor of dirty play: an increase in sales taxes.
+Bad news for everyone, but the government promptly "discounted" these increases to those who pay with electronic money.
+“Virtuous” citizens will have their major expenses reimbursed with a series of points that can be spent in supermarkets and shops in the town.
 Dear, aren't they?

 On the private side, the goal of eliminating cash and digitizing payments in Japan is pursued by large companies in the sector with aggressive communication campaigns.